Weakly-Supervised Learning of Visual Relations in Multimodal Pretraining: Limitations

 Moreover, even though the proposed approaches can be applied to most recent VLMs, we only evaluate two architectures---\albef and \xvlm---due to computational constraints.
 Although \xvlm is the current state-of-the-art for most fine-grained understanding tasks, it would be instructive to measure how our approaches transfer to models that process images through learnable visual queries~\citep[][\emph{i.a.}]{alayrac2022flamingo,blip2}.

-We also note that some of our evaluation datasets are quite small (see \cref{tab:benchmarks} in \cref{app:exp_setup}).
-We encourage the community to create larger evaluation sets to reliably measure progress of VLMs in mastering a variety of fine- and coarse-grained skills.
+We also note that some of our evaluation datasets are quite small, and encourage the community to create larger evaluation sets to reliably measure progress in coarse- and fine-grained \vl skills.

 Finally, in this paper, we revisit the idea of checkpoint selection for pretrained VLMs.
 While recent work simply trains for a fixed number of steps, we find that using COCO validation TR@1 leads to overall better models in our evaluations.
 Yet, our findings are only based on a handful of models.
 We encourage the community to investigate this line further, especially since current VLMs may learn different skills at different stages of pretraining.